 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 450D is 1 percent smaller.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 In terms of chip-set technology, the 2000D uses a more advanced image processing engine (DIGIC 4+) than the 450D (DIGIC 3), with benefits for noise reduction, color accuracy, and processing speed.

 With 24MP, the 2000D offers a higher resolution than the 450D (12.2MP), but the 2000D has smaller individual pixels (pixel pitch of 3.72μm versus 5.19μm for the 450D).
-However, the 2000D is a somewhat more recent model (by 10 years and 1 month) than the 450D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 2000D is a much more recent model (by 10 years and 1 month) than the 450D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 2000D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Canon EOS 450D are ISO 100 to ISO 1600 (no boost).